This post contains affiliate links. Please see our disclosure policy.

 - Flaky Sea Salt sprinkled on warm cookies gives an extra salty kick to dark chocolate.

-Below is a photo comparing these chewy cookies with a wider diameter and flatter tops to the soft cookies that are thicker with more fluffier tops.
+Below is a photo comparing these chewy cookies with a wider diameter and flatter tops to my soft bakery style cookies that are thicker with fluffier tops.
 Both cookies are equally delicious, whichever one you make depends on your cookie texture preference.

 How to Make Salted Dark Chocolate Chip Cookies